leonardochristofer/learn-everything/system-design/cqrs-pattern/cqrs.md

-## What is CQRS Pattern in simple terms?
+# Introduction, what is CQRS Pattern in simple terms?

 In a traditional system, the same code is often used to handle both reading and writing data.
 CQRS breaks away from this approach and proposes having dedicated models and logic for reading data and separate models and logic for writing data.
 This separation allows each model to be optimized for its specific task, leading to improved performance, scalability, and flexibility.